Drop shadows are one of those graphic design techniques that rise and fall in a cycle of popularity similar to those found in the fashion world.

 Step 4: Blurring Your Shadow

 Most drop shadows have a little bit of blur on them to make them look a bit more like natural shadows.
-There’s a bunch of different blur tools in GIMP, but Gaussian Blur is fine for this example.
+There are a bunch of different blur tools in GIMP, but Gaussian Blur is fine for this example.
 Feel free to use anything that you want, although you might not get the desired result.

 Make sure that your shadow layer is selected in the Layers panel, then open the Filters menu, select Blur, and click Gaussian Blur.

 The default settings are fine, although you’ll probably want to play around with the Size settings.
 They’re linked by default, and usually, it’s best to leave them linked unless you’re trying to create a specific distortion effect.
 Thanks to the Preview option, you can see how it will look before you click OK.

 And with that, you’re done creating your very own custom drop shadow!
 It’s on a separate layer, all your original pixels are intact, and it wasn’t much harder than using the filter.

 There are all kinds of ways that you can adjust the results of the process, from changing your blur style to changing your selection shape back in Step One.
 The only limit is your creativity!